ionbacunov/my_zabbix/README.md

-This is a modified zabbix Template for Monitoring Mikrotik Switch CRS-326-24G-2S+RM This template is created and tested on zabbix 7 !
+Customized zabbix-server templates for monitoring Mikrotik Switch's This template is created and tested on zabbix 7 !
 Added :
 1) SNMP walk SFP interface optical tx/rx power ( if your modules support DDM)
 2) Display Graphs in graphs menu
-3) Added Triggers for alarming if TX/RX are too bad/low ( you can adjust yourself any cifers) Removed :
+3) Added Triggers for alarming if TX/RX are too bad/low ( you can adjust yourself any cifers)

+Removed :
 1) Discovery/Walk Cap'sMAN/WLAN interfaces
 2) Discovery/Walk LTE interfaces

 How to use :
 1) make a backup of your original template ( export it ) (for reverting if something doesn't work )